Sanaebadi97/JUnit5/README.md

 JUnit Jupiter is the combination of the new programming model and extension model for writing tests and extensions in JUnit 5.
 The
 Jupiter sub-project provides a TestEngine for running Jupiter based tests on the platform.

+JUnit Vintage provides a TestEngine for running JUnit 3 and JUnit 4 based tests on the platform.